The Ultimate Guide to Law Firm Billing Best Practices

 Reasonable fees and price transparency

 When it comes to ethics and attorney billing, clarity is key.
-As a best practice, make your bills as clear and accurate as possible.
-If you’re billing by the hour, provide clear, detailed notes on work performed.
+As a best practice, make your bills as precise and accurate as possible.
+If you’re billing by the hour, provide detailed notes on work performed.
 But if you’re billing via fixed fee or contingency, ensure you’ve got a fair rationale to prove your fees are reasonable.

 You’ll also need to keep track of payments to avoid the unethical practice of double billing.